Uber suspends its service in the Philippines following ban over unregistered drivers

 The issues stem back to July when the LTFRB requested that Uber and rival Grab both stop allowing new drivers on to their services to give it time to catch up on a backlog of applications for drivers seeking ride-hailing permits.

 The companies were reportedly fined close to $100,000 each for enabling large numbers of unregistered drivers to work.
 They were told to clean up there act and were permitted to register new drivers, so long as they didn’t hit the roads and work until the green light was given by authorities.
-Uber appears to have breached that agreement, while Grab — which remains open as usual in the country — claims that it has not.
+Uber appears to have breached that agreement, while Grab — which remains open as usual in the country — told TechCrunch that it has not.

+Grab said it has “adjusted” its prices to include a cap on surge fees in order to manage what is likely to be a lot more demand.

+“In light of the recent order of the LTFRB, we find ourselves in a unique situation.
+We ask the patrons of ride-sharing to bear with us as there has naturally been an increase in bookings made on the Grab platform,” a spokesperson said.

+A unique situation indeed — a world without Uber… just for a month and just in one country, at least.

-Philippines has blossomed into one of the most notable ride-hailing markets in Southeast Asia, particularly in capital city Manila.
+The Philippines has blossomed into one of the most notable ride-hailing markets in Southeast Asia, particularly in capital city Manila.
 Alongside Singapore, it was one of the first two markets in the region where Uber reached profitability, as TechCrunch reported last year, while the country is understood to account for a sizable portion of revenue for Grab, too.

 Uber has run into issues across Asia, but recent hotspots have included Taiwan, Macao, Hong Kong and Thailand.Featured Image: Spencer Platt/Getty Images